shakil3-1416/CNN-CIFAR-10-Image-Recognition/README.md

 - NumPy
 - Matplotlib

-## Installation

-Install the required libraries using !pip

-Model Architecture
+# Model Architecture
 The CNN model consists of multiple convolutional layers, followed by max-pooling and dropout for regularization.
 It then employs dense layers for classification.
 The architecture is fine-tuned through deeper layers and data augmentation techniques to enhance accuracy.

-Training Strategy
+# Training Strategy
 Optimizer: RMSprop optimizer was used to compile the model.
 Callbacks: Learning rate scheduler, model checkpointing, and early stopping were utilized to optimize training.
 Evaluation: The final model was evaluated on the CIFAR-10 test set.

-Conclusion
+# Conclusion
 Data augmentation plays a crucial role in enhancing the model’s generalization capabilities and improving its ability to classify images more accurately.
 This project effectively demonstrates the progressive development of a CNN model for image classification on the CIFAR-10 dataset, highlighting the importance of deeper architectures and augmentation techniques in achieving higher accuracy.